IwanCole/AdBlock/README.md

 # AdBlock / Popup Blocker

 Blocks domains by resolving a given URL to localhost.
 Made because certain streaming sites throw loads of Pop-Under ads when clicking any video controls.
 Normal Adlock doesn't seem to stop them sadly.
-Works for Windows.
+Works for Windows and now Linux too(?).

-Run in an Admin Command Prompt using:
+Run in an Admin Command Prompt using, or use sudo on linux based systems:
 ```sh
 python DNSBLocker.py X COMMAND ARGS
 ```